Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

-Moreover $u$ is smooth outside of its singular points. \end{theorem}
+Moreover $\phi_0$ is smooth outside of its singular points. \end{theorem}

-This result has a straightforward generalisation to any $d$-dimensional compact Riemannian manifold without boundary which is simply connected and locally conformally flat.
+This result has a straightforward generalization to any $d$-dimensional compact Riemannian manifold without boundary which is simply connected and locally conformally flat.

-The proof of this result relies on a variational approach (with a functional which is actually not the Liouville one) of the problem, which involves a Moser-Trudinger-type inequality which takes the following form : \begin{prop} Assume that the $\bm{\chi}$ are such that $\chi_k<\frac12$ for all $k$.
-Then there exist positive constants $c$ and $C$, depending on $\bm{\chi}$, such that for any $h\in H^{\frac d2}(\mathbb{S}^d,g_0)$
+The proof of this result relies on a variational approach (with a functional which is actually not the Liouville one) of the problem, which involves a Moser-Trudinger-type inequality which takes the following form: \begin{prop} In the setting of Theorem~\ref{classical_conical}, assume only that the $\bm{\chi}$ are such that $\chi_k<\frac12$ for all $k$.
+Then there exist positive constants $c$ and $C$, depending on $\bm{\chi}$, such that for any $f\in H^{\frac d2}(\mathbb{S}^d,g_0)$:

-When $\chi_k=0$ for all $k$ one can take $c=0$ and $C=\frac{1}{2d!}$ (this corresponds to the main result in \cite{B93}). \end{prop} This inequality is easily derived from the result in \cite[Theorem 1]{B93}; we prove these two statements in \ref{classical_proofs}.
-We will also see below that when considering the quantisation of the Liouville functional (which is the purpose of the next section), it is natural to expect that the semi-classical limit of the model (which corresponds to letting the \lq\lq quantum parameters" going to zero) coincides with the solution of the above problem.
+When $\chi_k=0$ for all $k$ one can take $c=0$ and $C=\frac{1}{2d!}$ (this corresponds to the main result in \cite{B93}). \end{prop} This inequality is easily derived from the result in \cite[Theorem 1]{B93}; we prove these two statements in Appendix~\ref{classical_proofs}.
+We will also see below that when considering the quantization of the Liouville functional (which is the purpose of the next section), it is natural to expect that the semi-classical limit of the model (which corresponds to letting the \lq\lq quantum parameters" go to zero) coincides with the solution of the above problem.
+This is indeed the case in dimension two~\cite{LRV19} and the extension of this result will be discussed in Subsection~\ref{subsec:semi_classical}.

-\section{Quantisation of the action : Liouville Quantum Field Theory on the higher-dimensional sphere}
+\section{Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere}

-The purpose of this section is to provide a rigorous meaning to the quantisation of the classical theory exposed in the previous section.
-This is done by giving a definition of the random field formally introduced by using a path integral approach (recall \ref{Liouville_field}) thanks to a probabilistic framework.
+The purpose of this section is to provide a rigorous meaning to the quantization of the classical theory exposed in the previous section.
+This is done by giving a definition of the random field formally introduced by using a path integral approach (recall Equation~\eqref{Liouville_field}) thanks to a probabilistic framework.
 In this section we will work with the Liouville action whose expression is given by